romana/romana.github.io/deploy/datacenter.md

 permalink: /deploy_romana/datacenter/
 ---

-Romana is network agnostic and supports a wide range deployment options including:
+Romana is network agnostic and supports a wide range of deployment options including:

 * Flat and segmented layer 2 networks
 * Layer 2 virtual networks